 When people think of insulation what commonly comes to mind is batt insulation.
 Batt insulation is made of fiberglass or mineral wool (also called rock wool).
-Batt insulation was traditionally manufactured in rolls but is now manufactured and precut into industry standard sizes.
+Batt insulation was traditionally manufactured in rolls but is now manufactured and precut into industry-standard sizes.

 Batt insulation is installed with facing (called kraft-faced batts) or without facing.
 The climate determines which type to use.
-In some climates the facing on batts can serve as a vapor barrier.
+In some climates, the facing on batts can serve as a vapor barrier.
 Other climates require a separate vapor barrier, in which case unfaced batt insulation is installed.
 Batt insulation is manufactured in many different R-values.
-The R-value required for your project depends on your climate, local building codes and the area you are insulating.
+The R-value required for your project depends on your climate, local building codes, and the area you are insulating.

 Batt insulation can be used in nearly any type of insulation application.
-Batt insulation can be used to insulate floors, walls, ceilings and attics.
+Batt insulation can be used to insulate floors, walls, ceilings, and attics.
 While it can be used anywhere, oftentimes other insulation types such as blown-in insulation or spray foam insulation may be better options.

 The effectiveness of batt insulation depends greatly on how it is installed.
-To achieve full R-value batt insulation cannot be compressed or packed into a space.
+To achieve full R-value batt insulation cannot be compressed or packed into space.
 A professional insulation contractor has the experience and skill to properly install insulation to maximize effectiveness.
 Please contact our office to discuss your insulation project.